 Season the steaks.

 Now heat a large frying pan/skillet and add the butter and oil.
-When the butter has melted and is foaming, add the steaks.
-Fry them, over a medium heat, for 2 minutes each side for medium rare, 3 minutes for medium, 5–6 minutes for well done.
+When the butter has melted and is foaming, fry the steaks.
+As a guide, fry them over a medium heat for 2 minutes each side for medium rare, 3 minutes for medium, 5–6 minutes for well done.
 Or BBQ them.

-Transfer to a warm plate, cover and let them rest for five minutes.
+Transfer to a warm plate, cover and let them rest for five minutes, turning halfway through.

 For the Béarnaise Sauce

-While the steaks are cooking, put the vinegar and shallot in a small pan and bring to the boil.
+Put the vinegar and shallot in a small pan and bring to the boil.
 Lower the heat and simmer to reduce to about 1 tablespoon.
-This will only take a minute or two.
+This will only take a few minutes.
 Strain and leave to cool a little.

 Now in a small bowl, whisk the egg yolks with some seasoning and then add the vinegar and 1 tablespoon of warm water.